Srajan-Bansal/PDFConnect/README.md

 - Receive real-time email notifications for document edits and collaboration invites.

 ### System Monitoring:
-- Monitor the performance of the application using Prometheus and Grafana dashboards.
+- Monitor the application's performance using Prometheus and Grafana dashboards.